 Deutsche Bank (Malaysia) Berhad and its subsidiaries ("DBMB Group") are incorporated and domiciled in Malaysia.
-The DBMB Group is principally engaged in all aspect of banking and related financial services which includes Islamic Banking ("IBW") business.
+DBMB Group is principally engaged in all aspect of banking and related financial services which includes Islamic Banking ("IBW") business.

-The regulatory principles of consolidation are not identical to those for the DBMB Group's financial statements, which are prepared in accordance with the Financial Reporting Standards ("FRS") as modified by Bank Negara Malaysia's Guidelines, accounting principles generally accepted in Malaysia and the Companies Act, 1965.
-The subsidiary companies of the Bank, which are incorporated in Malaysia, are consolidated with the financial statements of the Bank, made up to the end of the financial year.
+The principles of consolidation used for regulatory capital purpose are not identical to those used for DBMB Group's financial statements, which are prepared in accordance with the Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards and the Companies Act, 1965 in Malaysia.
+The subsidiary companies of the Bank, which are incorporated in Malaysia, are consolidated with the financial statements of the Bank.
 The accounting policy for consolidation is provided in Note 2(a) to the Financial Statements.